igsr/gca_1000genomes_website/_faq/how-download-files-using-aspera.md

 The argument to -i may also be different depending on the location of the default key file.
 The command should not ask you for a password.
 All the IGSR data is accessible without a password but you do need to give ascp the ssh key to complete the command.

+###Files on the ENA FTP

+Some of the data we provide URLs for is hosted on the ENA FTP site.
+[ENA provide information on using Aspera with their FTP site](https://www.ebi.ac.uk/ena/browse/read-download).

+As an example of downloading a file from ENA, you could use a command line like:

+    ascp -i bin/aspera/etc/asperaweb_id_dsa.openssh -Tr -Q -l 100M -P33001 -L-
+    era-fasp@fasp.sra.ebi.ac.uk:/vol1/fastq/ERR008/ERR008901/ERR008901_1.fastq.gz ./

+###Key files

+If you are unsure of the location of asperaweb_id_dsa.openssh or asperaweb_id_dsa.putty, Aspera provide some [documentation](https://support.asperasoft.com/hc/en-us/articles/216125898-Downloading-data-from-NCBI-via-the-command-line) on where these will be found on different systems.

+###Ports

 For the above commands to work with your network's firewall you need to open ports 22/tcp (outgoing) and 33001/udp (both incoming and outgoing) to the following EBI IPs:

 - 193.62.192.6